antofic/GraphCodable/Docs/UserGuide.md

 print( outRoot == inRoot )	// prints: true
 ```
-As you can see, GraphCodable uses enums with string rawValue as keys.

 #### Unkeyed coding
 The same example using unkeyed coding.
 With unkeyed coding you must decode values in the same order in which they are encoded.